 6. Nutrish Soup Bones Beef & Barley Chews 11-Pack

-- Beef and Barley Recipe: Provides a savory, hearty flavor
+- Real beef and barley provide a satisfying, hearty flavor

 Buying Guide: How to Choose the Best Rachel Ray Dog Treats